Creators Weigh Options as Apple, Spotify Roll Out Subscription Podcast Offerings

 Simon Sutton, the CEO of podcast network Luminary ($4.99 a month via Apple), says he expects subscriber revenue to eventually make up 50 percent of all revenue in the industry, with the other 50 percent still composed of ads.
 But that split is still “a long way away,” he notes, and until then, most podcasts will still mainly look to advertising and sponsorships for revenue.
 “This is still such a young, fast-growing industry that’s driven by a young demographic,” Sutton says.
 “It has many years to go before it gets to maturity.”

-NPR is also driven by its public service mission, but the nonprofit is still getting “bullish” with subscriptions on Apple and Spotify, as Joel Sucherman, NPR’s vice president of new platform partnerships, describes it.
+NPR is driven by its public service mission, but the nonprofit is still “bullish” on Apple and Spotify subscriptions, as Joel Sucherman, NPR’s vp new platform partnerships, describes it.
 Aside from wanting to reach subscribers where they already are, Sucherman says there’s an opportunity to leverage subscriptions to popular shows like Planet Money and Code Switch to boost membership to local NPR affiliates.
 A pilot program is expected to begin this year with a small group of stations and, should that go well, NPR will move forward with a full rollout in 2022.
 Sucherman notes: “That way, we’re supporting the entirety of public radio and making sure that we’re using NPR podcasts to help support member stations as well.”

 Steve Wilson, the chief strategy officer at podcast firm QCODE, which launched its $2.99-a-month QCODE+ subscription offering on Apple, says the breakdown between ad vs. subscription revenue would “look very different” depending on individual companies.
 “There’s likely an opportunity here for publishers who have a ravenous fan base, and maybe that’s very niche content, to charge a premium and have a smaller audience but actually be financially sustainable,” Wilson explains.
 “Advertising tends to necessitate having a really large audience, so for some small publishers, [subscriptions] could be a vast majority of the money that they make.”

-Though companies like Luminary have gone all-in on subscriptions for original content, others like Lemonada Media are fitting subscriptions into their larger, diversified revenue strategies.
+Though companies like Luminary have gone all-in on subscriptions for original content, others, like Lemonada Media, are fitting subscriptions into their larger, diversified revenue strategies.
 In 2020, the podcast company brought in $1.5 million in revenue.
-Jessica Cordova Kramer, Lemonada’s CEO and co-founder, says Lemonada’s financial success is largely thanks to a combination of diverse sources of funding, including from VC dollars, corporate sponsors, traditional ad sales and listener support from Patreon and other membership services.
+Jessica Cordova Kramer, Lemonada’s CEO and co-founder, says Lemonada’s financial success is largely thanks to a combination of diverse sources of funding including VC dollars, corporate sponsors, traditional ad sales, and listener support from Patreon and other membership services.
 And when Apple rolled out its subscription offering, Lemonada “jumped at the chance” to join in and add subscriptions costing $4.99 a month via Apple Podcasts to the mix.

 For subscription proponents, the ability to lose dependence on advertising can be creatively freeing, too.
 Sutton, the Luminary CEO, looks at subscription podcasts the same way he does prestige TV.
-“As advertising becomes more present, there’s a certain type of programming that’s very mainstream and down the road.
-But if you look at the type of stuff that’s on HBO, or any of the other sort of non-ad-supported TV networks, a lot of those creators, a lot of those shows wouldn’t be supported by advertising,” Sutton, who was the former president of HBO, notes.
+“As advertising becomes more present, there’s a certain type of programming that’s very mainstream and [middle-of]-the-road.
+But if you look at the type of stuff that’s on HBO, or any of the other sort of non-ad-supported TV networks, a lot of those creators, a lot of those shows wouldn’t be supported by advertising,” Sutton, who is a former president of HBO, notes.
 “Subscription allows you to create a different type of show.”

 A version of this story appeared in the June 30 issue of The Hollywood Reporter magazine.
 Click here to subscribe.